 As it relates to other debt, it simply means adding these payments to the mortgage amount.
 These additional debts can fall into an installment or a revolving category.
 An installment debt is one where the payments remain the same until the loan is paid off.
 Perhaps the most common of installment debts is a car payment.
 An automobile loan might be for 60 months.
 As each payment is made, an amount is allotted toward the outstanding loan balance and an amount to interest.
 Each payment reduces the outstanding balance until the loan is completely paid off.

 A revolving debt is something like a credit card payment.
 A credit card balance will rise and fall as purchases are entered and payments made.
 A credit card will have a required minimum payment each month but consumers also have the option of paying more than the minimum or paying off the outstanding balance altogether.
 A revolving debt will have a line of credit where the balance should not exceed this limit.
 The limit can increase over time as the creditor gradually increases the credit limit with a history of timely payment.

-One note here, lenders will run one final credit report prior to ordering closing papers to make sure no additional debts have been taken on since the application was first submitted and a credit report requested.
+One note here, lenders will run one final credit report prior to ordering closing papers to make sure no additional revolving debt accounts or installment debts have been taken on since the application was first submitted and a credit report requested.
 This is why borrowers are asked to not apply for credit or change their credit profiles in any manner but instead just sit tight until after the loan has closed.
 New accounts can affect final debt ratio calculations.
 The final credit report needs to look almost exactly the same as the initial one.
 Installment payments will be the same, it’s the revolving ones that can change.